Mmiata Anam: Location

-Origin and History
+Origin and history

 Despite the fact that there was no written record about the past up till the end of the 19th century, some elders still remembered a lot of things about themselves and their surroundings as was handed down to them from their ancestors, and have advantage of being able to store those facts in their memories and passing them down from generation to generation.

 According to the already mentioned tradition, Mmiata Anam was founded in the 18th century by some group of hunters from Aguleri, Nando and Anaku, all in Igboland and in the now Omambala region of Anambra State.

 These hunters met several times in the hunting ground and especially at "Ọda", where they rested after their hunting expeditions.
 As a result of that, they became familiar with one another and having seen that there were many resources in the land including economic trees, many species of animals and fishes, fertile areas to cultivate and the place as a safe one to stay away from some troubles at home.
 Therefore, they settled there and not only brought some of their immediate family members but urged others including their friends to join them.

 They called the settlement "Ụmụanata" or "Mmụanata", in Anam dialect (the coming together of siblings).
 The name was later changed to Mmiata, which suggests one unity, one people.

 Because of the increase in their population, Mmiata encroached towards Umueze's former location (Aboh) as well as pushed towards Nzam in Olu in search of more agricultural lands and fish ponds.
 That push caused the war between Mmiata and Nzam which Olu people urged their sons and daughters to go to war, with their usual saying that, "if a fish is seized from one Olu person it will mean that it has been seized from the whole Olu".

 The battle between the two towns of Mmiata and Nzam turned out to be a war between the Leopard and Nzam (Ọgwụ agụ na Nzam) in which a leopard believed to be a metamorphose of a man from Mmiata was said to have killed many Nzam people in aid of his own people.
 Mmiata therefore regarded the leopard as totem, and there are taboos against killing or eating its meat.

-It is necessary to note that a family in Umudeze broke away from the rest of Mmiata in 1952 due to some differences between them and the rest of Mmiata and cross to "Ọvịanwagbo" in Aguleri.
+A family in Umudeze broke away from the rest of Mmiata in 1952 due to some differences between them and the rest of Mmiata and cross to "Ọvịanwagbo" in Aguleri.
 They settled there and created Mmiata II (Umudeze Aguleri).